samuelharroch/Fire-Incident/README.md

 ### insert_tables_to_bigquery tasks
 Then we are loading the data from CSV files to BigQuery tables directly (with the help of BigQueryHook.run_load )

+## Deliverables

+1. Code in dags (main code) and plugins folder (helper functions..)
+2. SQL queries - in SQL folder, including create tables query and demonstration queries.
+3. Data model document  [(Data model link)](https://github.com/samuelharroch/Fire-Incident/blob/main/SQL/date_model.png) - The data modeling is based on Kimball dimensional modelling, according to the assignment requirements.
+Personally, as we are using bigquery for DWH, I think it was preferable to model the data into 1 dimension (1 table)...
+4. Description of the ETL pipeline - this README.md file